 Q: Can the town or village have its own affordability requirements?

 A: It depends on the financing source of the units.
-If the affordable housing is financed using federal, state or county financing, the affordability will be subject to the requirements that are part of the financing program regulations or other control documents.
-If, however, the housing was created strictly through local ordinance, then local guidelines may apply.
+If affordable housing is financed using federal, state, or county financing, the affordability will be subject to the requirements that are part of the financing program regulations or other control documents.
+If, however, the housing was created strictly through local ordinances, then local guidelines may apply.

 Q: Does the county monitor the fair and affordable units it has financed?